 The Certified Nursing Assistant test requires you to have a firm grasp on a variety of essential types of information that was covered in your training.
 Our free CNA sample tests provide you with an opportunity to assess how well you are prepared for the actual CNA test, so that you can concentrate on the areas you need to work on.
 Try some sample questions from Test-Guide.com or from our directory of other CNA practice exam providers.

 With our free CNA practice tests, you’ll be well on your way to being fully prepared for your big day!

 CNA Practice Tests from Other Providers

-Please let us know in the comments whether you found any of these practice tests useful, or if you have another provider to recommend.
+Please let us know whether you found any of these practice tests useful, or if you have another provider to recommend.

 To see other study products, please see our list of recommended study guides.

 In 1987, Congress adopted the Nursing Home Reform Act which was intended to improve the quality of care in long-term care facilities.
 One of the major components of the act was to define training and evaluation standards for nurse assistants who work in nursing homes.
 Each state is responsible for running nursing aide programs that meet these federal standards.